We’re excited to improve the interview experience and simplify the hiring process through better conversations and unbiased interview data.

 In his spare time, James enjoys coaching lacrosse and was a coach for the Sonoma State men’s team from 2002-2010, in which time he led the team to a national championship and several division championships.

-Kim is a web developer with over 10 years experience as a private consultant and staff engineer at Sonoma State University.
+Kim is a software architect with over 15 years experience as a private consultant and staff engineer at Sonoma State University.
 He has developed and designed university wide applications including a widely used content management system.
 Prior to that, he has had startup experience working with a neural networking firm developing APIs as well as interned at FICO.

 Kim has created, in spare time, an interactive and multimedia based webapp to aid and instruct teachers on how to handle students with learning disabilities such as Dyslexia and ADD.